Electrician Insurance: Costs, Public Liability & PI Cover

 Employers Liability Insurance

 Employers liability insurance is a legal requirement if you employ anyone — including temporary workers, apprentices, or subcontractors who work under your direction.
-The minimum cover required by law is 10 million pounds, and failing to have this insurance can result in fines of up to 2,500 pounds per day.
+The minimum cover required by law is 5 million pounds (most insurers provide 10 million as standard), and failing to have this insurance can result in fines of up to 2,500 pounds per day.

 Who Counts as an Employee?